eonpatapon/gnome-shell-extension-transmission-daemon/README.md

 # gnome-shell-extension-transmission-daemon

-Monitor a remote transmission-daemon or transmission-client using its RPC interface.
+Monitor a remote transmission-daemon or transmission GTK app using its RPC interface.

 This extension supports Gnome Shell DE, from version 3.4 up to 3.10